super-jaba/fastapi-start-template/README.md

 - Python `3.12.7`.
 Other versions likely work too, but it's not guaranteed.

 ### Setting Up
-> All the commands are run inside the project directory.
+> All the commands are written in `bash` and run inside the project directory.

 `i.` **Create your new repo** using this template.
 [How to create a repository from a template?](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)